gitter-badger/alexjj.com-1/content/blog/use-signal.md

 +++
 ![](/images/e617feb5-538f-4268-acc1-5afca68ea035.jpeg)

-This picture is circulating the internet following WhatsApps change in terms.
+This picture is circulating the internet following WhatsApp’s change in terms.
 Why does Facebook need all this access for a messenging application?
 Well to make more money of course.
 However, do you really want to share all this just to chat with your friends?

 Apple marks an app as asking for “Sensitive Info” when it asks for data ranging from data on a person’s race, ethnicity, or sexual orientation, as well as data on a person’s religion, pregnancy status, or political opinions.
 Biometric data in all of its forms also falls under this umbrella.